hanswillem/machine_learning/README.md

-# Python AI
+# Machine Learning

-A collection of python files and jupyter notebooks exploring artificial intelligence.
+A collection of python and js files exploring artificial intelligence.